 As at Plattkofel, you’ll have private rooms tonight, but there are no showers at Schlernhaus.
 Their historic dining room provides a cozy atmosphere for the evening.

 After lunch, continue across the Siusi on a short ascent to a cable car that whisks you down to the pleasant and attactive village of Ortisei.
-In the evening, you can unwind and enjoy the excellent cuisine at our tasteful hotels.
-This marks the end of our Dolomites West tour, and beginning of the Dolomites East hike.
+In the evening, you can unwind and enjoy the excellent cuisine at our tasteful hotel.

 Or for a more adventurous outing, meet up with a local guide for a via ferrata climb (guide and gear not included) on one of the local routes.
 Via ferrata climbs are famous throughout the Dolomites, and there are many options to choose among, from easy beginner hikes to steep, challenging routes.
 The local guide office can help you decide on an appropriate route, rent gear, and provide a guide.
 If you’d prefer to relax in town, Ortisei has a nice, pedestrian-only town center and a great pool and spa.

-Corvara – A dramatic hike through the U-shaped Vallunga valley leads you to a high, rocky landscape and the Puez hut, and then across to the Gardena pass, where the massive Sella mountain dominates.
+Corvara – After a quick morning transfer to Selva, a dramatic hike through the U-shaped Vallunga valley leads you to a high, rocky landscape and the Puez hut, and then across to the Gardena pass, where the massive Sella mountain dominates.

 From here, a scenic descent or a short bus transfer brings you to Corvara in the traditional Alta Badia region.
 Stay comfortable and friendly hotel in this pleasant village.